8 Crucial Differences Between Healthy and Unhealthy Pride

 On the contrary, someone with healthy pride might say: “I feel really good that I was up for tackling this, and it came out much better than I could have expected”—maybe even adding: “I don’t think I could have done it all by myself, so I need to acknowledge not only those who came before me, but those who offered me concrete suggestions when I was still learning how to do this.”

-5. As Jessica Tracy, Ph.D. has observed in her Take Pride (2016), healthy pride is authentic.
+5. As Jessica Tracy, Ph.D. has observed in her book, Take Pride (2016), healthy pride is authentic.
 It’s an accurate, realistic estimate of one’s abilities, whereas what Tracy and other scholars call “hubristic” pride smacks of hyperbolic or distorted claims about one’s capacities.
 As such, individuals with this “false” pride are given to bragging and boasting, and exemplify dishonesty, arrogance and conceit.
 This self-aggrandizement—or better, grandiosity—is in fact at the very core of what most professionals regard as highlighting a narcissistic personality disorder.

 Moreover, such narcissists may well feel compelled to attempt things beyond their capacity to achieve them, for they so much require the adulation that comes from doing something others might not even dare attempt.
 And this is one reason that people with unhealthy pride more frequently fail at their (overly ambitious) endeavors than do those with healthier, more realistic and "restrained" pride.
 Narcissistically driven to realize their supposed perfection, their better judgment is impaired—as is the acceptance of their innate limitations.